rohunkulshrestha/cse15l-lab-reports/lab-report-1-week-2.md

 ## Step Five: Setting an SSH Key ##
 By now we have logged into the server multiple times, and I am sure you have noticed each time we want to do so, we are asked to provide our pasword.
 This repetitive task can get quite frustrating.
 Luckily, there is a solution to this problem and it comes in the form of a simple command: SSH.

-As Professor Polits describes it:
+As Professor Politz describes it:
 >" The idea behind ssh keys is that a program, called ssh-keygen, creates a pair of files called the public key and private key.
 You copy the public key to a particular location on the server, and the private key in a particular location on the client.
 Then, the ssh command can use the pair of files in place of your password "

 This useful command will help us save an ample amount of time, and annoyance, in the long run.